 - Check to be sure all are completely extinguished before getting too sleepy.

-- Keep away from children, pets, or anyone, such as an elderly person, that may have difficulty if an accident occurs.
+- Keep away from children, pets, or anyone, elderly or disabled, who may have difficulty if an accident occurs.